opnsense/docs/source/manual/how-tos/shaper.rst

 applications more bandwidth than others based on a weighted algorithm.

 The idea is simple:
-Let presume we have a pipe of 10Mbps and 2 applications for instance smtp (email) and http(s).
-The http(s) traffic will get a weight of 1 and the smtp traffic a weight of 9, then when all capacity of our pipe is in use the email traffic will get 9x more bandwidth than our http(s) traffic, resulting in 1Mbps for http(s) and 9Mbps for smtp.
+Let presume we have a pipe of 10 Mbps and 2 applications for instance smtp (email) and http(s).
+The http(s) traffic will get a weight of 1 and the smtp traffic a weight of 9, then when all capacity of our pipe is in use the email traffic will get 9x more bandwidth than our http(s) traffic, resulting in 1 Mbps for http(s) and 9 Mbps for smtp.

 For our example we only look at download traffic, but the exact same can be done for the upload traffic.